saltstack/salt/doc/topics/development/conventions/formulas.rst

 .. note:: Protecting Expansion of Content with Special Characters

-  When templating keep in mind that YAML does have special characters for quoting, flows and other special structure and content.
+  When templating keep in mind that YAML does have special characters for quoting, flows, and other special structure and content.
 When a Jinja substitution may have special characters that will be incorrectly parsed by YAML care must be taken.
 It is a good policy to use the ``yaml_encode`` or the ``yaml_dquote`` Jinja filters: